 As an industry leader in water-related research, we partner with local universities, national research organizations, and international experts to conduct research and proactively address challenges.

-The Global Water Innovation Campus (GWIC) was conceived to guide policy makers and become an international destination for water research.
-It is expected to be open to the public in 2021.
+The Water Tower at Gwinnett was conceived to guide policy makers and become an international innovation hub for water research.
+It is expected to be open to the public in 2022.

 We frequently conduct projects to proactively maintain our water, sewer, and stormwater systems and ensure public health.